Northeastern Highlands (ecoregion): 58m. Quebec/New England Boundary Mountains

 The Boundary Mountains extend between Quebec and New England from northeast Vermont into Central Maine.
 The Longfellow Mountains (named for Henry Wadsworth Longfellow) are within this region, as is Maine's Baxter State Park.
 The area is dominated by low, open mountains, interspersed with deep ponds.
 Likewise, Lake Willoughby, a National Natural Landmark in Vermont, is a good example of a fjord-like deep lake surrounded by tall mountains.
 Like the other Northeast Highland ecoregions, the Quebec/New England Boundary Mountains are cold, yet humid continental with an average of 85-125 frost-free days.
 The region is mostly forested and dominated by conifers, with some mixed and deciduous forests.
 High elevation regions are mostly spruce-fir, red spruce, balsam fir, and mountain, paper, and yellow birch.
 The area is sparsely populated and there is little farming; the region is mostly used for hunting, recreation, and maple syrup production.

 58n.
 White Mountain Foothills

 58o.
 Northern Connecticut Valley

+The Northern Connecticut Valley is a narrow region along the Connecticut River, bordering Vermont and New Hampshire and running between more mountainous surroundings to the east and west.
+The landscape comprises floodplains, terraces, and glacial deposits, with a humid continental climate.
+Diverse forest covers include Appalachian oak-hickory, sugar maple-oak-hickory, northern hardwood, and pine-oak-heath sandplain forests, alongside wetlands.
+Altered significantly by agriculture, urbanization, and transportation corridors, the area retains some forest cover, particularly along upland margins.

+Visitors can traverse both sides of the river, using Interstate 91 on the Vermont side for access or exploring older highways like New Hampshire Routes 10 and 12, and U.S. Route 5 in Vermont, which wind through several villages.

+While formal attractions are limited, the region boasts numerous hidden gems.
+In Post Mills, Vermont, travelers can encounter the whimsical "Vermontasaurus," a 122 ft sculpture crafted from recycled wood.
+Brian Boland, the sculptor and a renowned hot-air balloon designer, adds a touch of adventure with his balloon rides and exhibits of hot-air balloons and airships at Post Mills Airport.

+The Upper Valley is adorned with historical sites like the Cornish-Windsor Bridge, the longest vintage covered bridge in the U.S., and Saint-Gaudens National Historical Park.
+This site features several sculptures, including the angel motif "Amor Caritas".

+Mount Ascutney and its surrounding state park, offer opportunities for camping, hiking, mountain biking, and hang gliding.
+The region also encompasses horseback riding experiences at Open Acre Ranch, where riders can traverse private trails which overlook the Vermont hills and New Hampshire's White Mountains.